raz-a/MicCheck/README.md

 approximation (A) components and detail (D) components.
 The technique is accomplished by convolving the input signal with a wavelet segment and down-sampling the result.
-This technique is used for lossy compression like JPEG to reduce quality loss.
+This technique is used for lossy compression like png to reduce quality loss.
 See Figure 5 for an example.

 One of the most fundamental wavelets to use is the Haar wavelet (See Figure 5).
 The Haar wavelet was chosen as the convolving value because